 All attribute data of an element can be displayed as text using label definitions.
 These definitions are created using any select statements.

-Creation of a new label definition, in this case “trench”
+Creation of a new label definition, in this case “Segment”

 In Autodesk Infrastructure Administrator, navigate to Data Model Administrator via Industry model > Data model